-Facebook is not only a place where you can chat with your friends and find out what people you used to go to school now look like.
-There's countless bingo apps available to add to your profile.
-These apps let you play your favourite game, meet new FB friends and shunt Farmville aside.
-Whilst most of the apps are free - and offer virtual prizes, recent changes to the social media network have seen the launch of actual pay to play games that offer real cash prizes.
+Facebook is not only a place where you can chat with your friends, look at cat videos, and ghost people you used to go to school with.
+There's in fact countless bingo and slots apps available to add to your profile.
+These apps let you play your favourite games, meet new FB friends and shunt Farmville aside.
+The placement of these apps on Facebook is a bit of conundrum.
+On one hand Facebook list these apps but on another they close down business pages owned by bingo brands.

 Play For Fun Facebook Bingo Games

-There are plenty of other apps to look at, but what we did find was that many of the walls were plastered with bingo or casino advertising messages.
-It didn't make us want to sign up or even delve any further.
-Another factor to note is that to get further in some of the games you do need to buy credits.
+There are plenty of other bingo apps to look at including Bingo Bash, Bingo Showdown, Bingo Pop and Bingo Holiday.
+Although these games are free in some cases to get further in some of the apps you do need to buy credits.
 Facebook requires social game developers to process payments through Facebook Credits, so it'll be interesting to see how that effects some of the less popular games.